Synthesis with classification and regression trees (CART)

 A Guassian kernel smoothing can be applied to continuous variables

-by setting smoothing parameter to "density"
+by setting smoothing parameter to "density".
+It is recommended

 as a tool to decrease the disclosure risk.
 Increasing minbucket